-Please feel free to contact the data protection officer directly at any time with your questions concerning your data protection rights and/or your rights as affected person.
+Please do not hesitate to contact the Data Protection Officer directly at any time in case of any questions concerning your data protection rights and/or your rights as data subject.

-Every time you visit our web pages, our website servers save a protocol of your device accessing our website.
-This storage is temporary and lasts only until the automated deletion.
-Our website server saves the following access data until their automated deletion:
+Every time you visit our web pages, our website servers save your device’s accessing our website in a protocol file.
+This storage is temporary; our website server saves the following access data until their automated deletion:

 - The IP address of the requesting device

 - Name and URL of the accessed data